DangerousDaniel/My-Portfolio-Website-Recreation-Backend/README.md

-# My Protfolio Website Recreation Backend
+# My Portfolio Website Recreation Backend

-Welcome to the backend repo for my profolio website creation.
+Welcome to the backend repo for my portfolio website creation.

 ## About
-This backend repo is the Django Python Web Framework with the Django REST Framework to create a REST API for a backend databse of the CRUD (Create, Read, Update, Delete) fucntionallty.
+This backend repo is the Django Python Web Framework with the Django REST Framework to create a REST API for a backend database of the CRUD (Create, Read, Update, Delete) functionally.

-## Backend Resoucre
+## Backend Resource
 ### My ERD
 ![My ERD Mark 2](Plans/ERD/My%20Portfolio%20Website%20Recreation%20-%20Database%20ERD%20-%20Mark%202.jpg)